nsaintgeours/demo-py-app/README.md

 uvicorn backend.api:app --host 0.0.0.0 --port 8088
 ```

+You have to **open a new terminal** before moving to the next section.

 ### 2.4.
-Start application frontend
+Start the application frontend

-We can now start the application front on local host on port 8501 with:
+We can now start the application frontend on local host on default Streamlit port (8501) with:

 ```bash
 streamlit run frontend/src/frontend/app.py